 In certain career and technical education programs and transfer areas, Chemeketa may award you up to 24 credit hours for documented knowledge and skills that apply to the program in which you enroll.
 These may be skills you acquired through working, on-the-job training, volunteer service, non-credit courses or workshops, individual study, homemaking, and travel.
-(There is a fee for each course assessed.)
+There is a fee for each course assessed.

-To learn how to gain such credits, enroll in CPL120 Prior Learning Résumé, a three-credit-hour course.
+To learn how to gain such credits, enroll in CPL120 Prior Learning Résumé, a three-credit-hour course, or contact the Counseling and Career Services staff on the Salem campus.